 I mean, I cannot emphasize enough how easy this cauliflower recipe is.
 It is on my menu for weekday dinners, almost every week.
 So, imagine my surprise when I noticed that it has been missing from my Blog.
-Here’s my offering of (perhaps) one of the easiest cauliflower recipe in Bengali style.
+Here’s my offering of (perhaps) one of the easiest cauliflower recipes in Bengali style.

 - Cauliflower